“I need to try cooking quinoa.”

 - 1 1/2 cups of grated cheddar cheese, more for sprinkling

 - Optional: crushed red pepper, panko bread crumbs for topping

 - Toppings (also optional): salsa, hot sauce, sour cream, scallions

 Lightly saute any veggies for 3-5 minutes.
 Cook the quinoa according to the packaged instructions until fully cooked (15-30 minutes, depending on your method; I used a rice cooker).

 Preheat the oven to 350 F. Coat a 9×13 pan (or around 8 individual ramekins if you prefer) with cooking spray.
-Whisk together the eggs and milk in large bowl, then add the cheese and fold in the quinoa mixture.
+Whisk together the eggs and milk in a large bowl, then add the cheese and fold in the quinoa mixture and cooked greens.
 Stir well, letting some of the cheese melt as you stir.
 Transfer the mixture to the pan and sprinkle on the bread crumbs or panko crumbs if desired.
 Bake 30-35 mins, until the bread crumbs are crispy and golden.